How does a listserv work?

 - Do not open attachments with the following file extensions: .exe, .visa, .vba, .pff or any other unfamiliar extensions.
 You can respond to an individual who sends you an unexpected attachment to verify that it is safe to open.

 - If you run into difficulties, contact the administrator of the AAOE listservs by sending an e-mail message to email@example.com outlining the details of your problem.

 Also, note our virus protection software may at times incorrectly identify a harmless attachment as a virus and strip it from the e-mail before it is sent to the list.
 If you send an attachment to the list and this occurs, notify firstname.lastname@example.org.

-If you have any questions about E-Talk contact the list administrator.
+If you have any questions about E-Code contact the list administrator.